-- Reduced monitoring commensurate to contamination risk, based on vulnerability assessments provided by the Department of Natural Resources.
+- Reduced monitoring to match contamination risk, based on vulnerability assessments provided by the department

-- Access to low-interest loans for capital improvements from the Drinking Water State Revolving Fund.
+- Access to low-interest loans for capital improvements from the state revolving fund

-Historically, maintaining primacy has saved Missouri public water systems, and the customers of public water systems, about $6.5 million per year.
+Historically, maintaining primacy has saved Missouri public water systems and the public water system customers about $6.5 million per year.
 Over the next three years, Missouri water systems would have to pay more than $15 million if they were to pay for their own testing.
 This is because public water systems would have to do more monitoring under the federal regulation than they do under state regulation.
-Vulnerability assessments performed by the Department of Natural Resources reduce the amount of monitoring by approximately 75%; EPA does not perform such assessments and would require the full scope of monitoring.
+Vulnerability assessments performed by the department reduce the amount of monitoring by approximately 75%.
+EPA does not perform such assessments and would require the full scope of monitoring.
 Also, the state laboratory can perform tests for significantly less than a water system would have to pay on the open market.
 The costs of the increased monitoring would inevitably affect customer water bills.